 "Why stop when the building is finished?"

 Ten years or so ago, the concept of digital customer experiences in real estate wasn’t really on anyone’s radar.
 Nowadays however, it’s alive and kicking.
 Offering a customer platform where homebuyers can follow up on the building process of their purchase is the new website…it’s becoming the standard.
 A must-have, if you will.
-Or how Yobo’s sales & marketing director Thomas de Oliveira puts it: “If you’re not thinking about a digital experience for homebuyers by now, your business won’t be relevant anymore within the next ten years.”
+Or how Yobo’s COO Thomas de Oliveira puts it: “If you’re not thinking about a digital experience for homebuyers by now, your business won’t be relevant anymore within the next ten years.”
 Sounds harsh?
 Maybe, but his managing director Jonathan Schraepen and Ziggu’s CEO Yannick Bontinckx couldn’t agree more.

 A conversation about the past, present and future of digital customer experiences in real estate isn’t one you can finish in under an hour.
 There’s a lot to say about the evolution of this trend.
 According to Yannick, Jonathan and Thomas the first steps of this idea could be spotted a decade ago, when digitalization really started to take over our society.
 But the biggest and most impactful changes are those in recent years.
 Consumers, in general, have become more and more accustomed to digital experiences when purchasing something; as a result, they compare one experience with the other.